Home Guides and Articles

 Chimney Pipe Buying Guide

-• Vertical Termination Caps: A vertical termination cap is for use, obviously, when terminating vent pipes vertically through a roof.
+• Vertical Termination Caps: A vertical termination cap is used when terminating vent pipes vertically through a roof.
 Depending on which manufacturer of pipe you use, there may be some specialization options like a high-wind cap (to protect against wind), a low-profile cap (to protect against rain), or an extended vertical cap (to protect against extremely cold climates).
-And depending on your roof's pitch, you may need anywhere from 1 to 5 feet of pipe extending past your roofline.
+Depending on your roof's pitch, you may need 1 to 5 feet of pipe extending past your roofline.
 As always, check your manufacturer's guidelines for proper venting and termination of your unit.
-Some direct-vent caps are made of aluminum while others are made of stainless steel, which is preferable for longevity and reliability.
+Some direct-vent caps are made of aluminum, while others are made of stainless steel, which is preferable for longevity and reliability.

 • Horizontal Termination Caps: One distinct difference with direct-vent systems is the option to terminate horizontally on an outside wall.
 As with the vertical caps, there may be a few specialized options, including round or square caps.
 Be sure to check your manufacturer's guidelines for proper clearances for horizontal termination of your unit.
-These guidelines will specify the appropriate distance you'll need from your wall, windows, doors and other parts of the home.
-Also, some appliances may call for a minimum amount of vent rise before horizontal termination is permitted.
+These guidelines specify the distance needed from your walls, windows, doors, and other home parts.
+Also, some appliances may call for a minimum vent rise before horizontal termination is permitted.

 • Snorkel: Patented by Simpson DuraVent, this component is for horizontal, through-the-wall terminations when a vertical rise is required to meet minimum height requirements.
-The most common use of this term would be installations in basements and situations where your appliance is installed below grade.
+The most common use of this term is in basements and situations where your appliance is installed below grade.

 Type B Caps

-Type B systems can involve a multitude of distinct piping components, and the termination point is no different.
-B-Vent systems can only be terminated vertically, with several different kinds of caps available depending on your manufacturer's guidelines and requirements.
+Type B systems can involve many piping components, including the termination point.
+B-Vent systems can only be terminated vertically, and several caps are available depending on your manufacturer's guidelines and requirements.
 See the chart below for help with measurements.

 Chimney Pipe Buying Guide